brucificus/SqlChic/Readme.md

 Buffered vs Unbuffered readers
 ---------------------
-Dapper's default behavior is to execute your sql and buffer the entire reader on return.
+SqlChic's default behavior is to execute your SQL and buffer the entire reader on return.
 This is ideal in most cases as it minimizes shared locks in the db and cuts down on db network time.

 However when executing huge queries you may need to minimize memory footprint and only load objects as needed.

-To do so pass, buffered: false into the Query method.
+SqlChich will use buffered readers if the db connection it receives is closed.
+If the db connection is already open, SqlChic will not use buffered readers.

 Multi Mapping
 ---------------------
-Dapper allows you to map a single row to multiple objects.
+SqlChic allows you to map a single row to multiple objects.
 This is a key feature if you want to avoid extraneous querying and eager load associations.

 Example: